Definitions of Measures Used in Birth-Related Modules

 - Mother Received WIC Food During Pregnancy

-- Indicates whether the mother reported receiving food from the WIC program for herself during pregnancy.
+- Beginning in 2011, this indicates whether the mother reported receiving food from the WIC program for herself during pregnancy.

 - Newborn Transferred to Another Hospital